mirashif/tier5-demo/project-tasks.md

 # Instruction

 - Please submit your code by sharing your Github Public Repo link
 - All git commits should have proper commit message.
 - Please use readme.md file for screenshot of your running code where your system date-time need to be captured.

 # Task 1

 Using React create a dummy Facebook home page with the following functionalities:
 [ ] Listing of posts
-[ ] Actions on each post (like comment, share)
+[ ] Actions on each post (like, comment, share)
 [ ] Each post should have comments
 [ ] Online users list
 [ ] Current user name and profile icon